forhad-php/git/README.md

 | `Enter same passphrase again:` | And here |
 | `Your public key has been saved in C:\Users\Forhad/.ssh/id_rsa.pub.` |  This is the location of your public key |
 | `clip < C:\Users\Forhad/.ssh/id_rsa.pub` | Write this command and it will automatically be copied to the clipboard.
 Now paste the key where you want |

+### Issues

+> I was created a new branch in GitLab _____ from master branch
+> I was getting this error when I tried to checkout new branch:
+`error: pathspec 'BRANCH-NAME' did not match any file(s) known to git.`

+- And this command resolved the issue:
+`git remote update`

+- Then I try to get all changes from master into new branch with those command:
+`git checkout <NEW-BRANCH-NAME>`
+`git rebase master`